 - Ever-so slightly less premium feel

 - They don’t fold

 The previous version of Sony’s top-tier noise-cancelling headphones were so good that nothing could displace them from the number one spot on Stuff’s best over-ear headphones list.
 The WH-1000XM4 had an impressive stint, but there’s always room for improvement.
 Does the WH-1000XM5 up the game, or merely fiddle with a winning formula a bit?

-These headphones clock in at $399/£380 as a recommended price, so are a step up from their predecessors.
-However, it won’t be long before you’ll find deals.
-And, of course, if you wanted a pair of WH-1000XM4s, you’ll be able to grab them at a discounted rate.
+At launch a pair would set you back $399/£380, making them a step up from their predecessors.
+Regular deals have driven that price down a bit, but these still undeniably sit at the premium end of the headphone spectrum.
 The Bose Noise Cancelling Headphones 700 remains a natural rival, but there are plenty of others such as the Sennheiser Momentum Wireless 3, B&O’s Beoplay HX and for more money, Apple’s AirPods Pro Max.

 Review originally posted on 14 September 2022.

 How we test headphones

 Every pair of earphones and headphones reviewed on Stuff is used for a minimum of a week’s worth of daily listening.
 We use a playlist of test tracks made up of multiple genres to assess sound, and use our years of experience to compare to other models.
 Manufacturers have no visibility on reviews before they appear online, and we never accept payment to feature products.